elvinzeng/nwf/README.md

 * ~/workspace $ sh ./nwf_init.sh "project-name"

 Then, this script will use parameter "project-name" to create a directoty as project root directory, it will generate the necessary directory structure and the basic file automatically.
-tips: You can use git-bash to run script if you are windows user.
+tips: you can use git-bash to run script if you are Windows user.

 # See Also
 * [NPL](https://github.com/LiXizhi/NPLRuntime) - Neural Parallel Language